Consultations — have your say

 This policy consultation sought feedback on proposed changes to the management of conflicted domain names in the .nz domain name space.

-We invited feedback on any aspect of the proposal outlined in this consultation and on the specific questions (at the end of this page) that we’re particularly interested in receiving your views on.
+We invited feedback on any aspect of the proposal outlined in this consultation and on the specific questions that we’re particularly interested in receiving your views on.

 In 2014, we opened domain name registration directly at the ‘.nz.’ level.
 As a result of this change, some .nz domain names became conflicted.
 For example: